MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-mobile-all.md

 ms.reviewer: v-wendysmith
 ---

-# Collaborate with any user through Microsoft Teams on mobile
+# Collaborate with any user through Microsoft Teams mobile

 > [!TIP]
 > Dynamics 365 Remote Assist customers now have access to Remote Assist in Microsoft Teams mobile.
 For the best calling experience on HoloLens, use Dynamics 365 Guides.